Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Discussion and conclusion

-We thank Srijita Kundu for bringing the work~\cite{Ben-Tal2015a} to our attention.
-We acknowledge valuable discussions with Naixu Guo and Yassine Hamoudi.
-We would also like to thank Yassine Hamoudi for pointing out Ref.~\cite{hamoudi2022preparing}.
+\paragraph{Acknowledgments} We thank Srijita Kundu for bringing the work~\cite{Ben-Tal2015a} to our attention.
+We acknowledge valuable discussions with Naixu Guo and Yassine Hamoudi, and also thank Yassine Hamoudi for pointing out \cite{hamoudi2022preparing}.
+DL acknowledges funding from the QuantERA Project QOPT.
 This research is supported by the National Research Foundation, Singapore and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.
+JFD acknowledges funding from ERC grant No.\ 810115-DYNASNET.